Advance or begin your career in Emergency Management.

 EMDS 6800 - Seminar in Emergency Management and Disaster Science

-All general admission requirements to the Toulouse Graduate School must be fulfilled.
-Application must first be made to the Toulouse Graduate School through the office of the graduate dean.
-Once the student is admitted to the graduate school, the application will be reviewed by the department for admission to the M.S. in Emergency Management and Disaster Science program.
-Admission decisions are based on a holistic review of the application packet, including each applicant’s undergraduate GPA in the major, a personal statement not exceeding 500 words, two letters of recommendation, a writing sample of 1,000 words or less, and, as an option, GRE scores, including verbal, quantitative, and analytical writing.
+For Spring 2025, all general admission requirements to the Toulouse Graduate School must be fulfilled by completing the ApplyTexas application.
+For applicants intending to start in Fall 2025, learn how to use the new streamlined UNT Admissions uniCAS application system.
+The application will then be reviewed by the department for admission to the M.S. in Emergency Management and Disaster Science program.
+Admission decisions are based on a holistic review of the application packet, including each applicant’s undergraduate GPA, a personal statement not exceeding 500 words, two letters of recommendation, a writing sample of 1,000 words or less, and, as an option, GRE scores, including verbal, quantitative, and analytical writing.

 Application Deadlines